daved/clic/README.md

 ### Custom Templating

-Custom templates and template behaviors (i.e. template function maps) can be set.
+Custom templates and template behaviors (i.e. template function maps) can be used with the clic/tmpl package for convenience.
 Custom data can be attached to instances of Clic, FlagSet, Flag, OperandSet, and Operand using their Meta fields for access from custom templates.
+The contents of NewUsageTmpl can be used as a reference.

 ### Maturable Architecture